 The aim is to provide standardized definitions for these terms as they pertain to homoeopathic practice, prescriptions, pharmaceutical preparations, and homoeopathic philosophy.
 This standardization is intended to facilitate better understanding and consistent usage among various stakeholders.
 This document is not a treatise on homoeopathic philosophy and practice; therefore, operational modalities in the concepts are not elaborated upon.

-The definitions presented here have been drawn from authoritative sources such as the Homoeopathic Thesaurus of the European Committee for Homeopathy (2016), the Homoeopathic Pharmacopoeia of India, incorporating an understanding of writings of renowned figures in homoeopathy, including Dr. Samuel Hahnemann, Dr. J T Kent, Dr. Stuart Close, and Dr. B K Sarkar.
+The definitions presented here have been drawn from authoritative sources such as the Homoeopathic Thesaurus of the European Committee for Homeopathy (2016), the Homoeopathic Pharmacopoeia of India, incorporating an understanding of writings of renowned figures in homoeopathy, including Dr Samuel Hahnemann, Dr J T Kent, Dr Stuart Close, and Dr B K Sarkar.
 All efforts are made to compile the different ideas given by the authorities into single definitions.

 All definitions are attempted to be in the contemporary English language for better understanding across different stakeholders.

 Issues have been raised by various stakeholders regarding the spelling of ‘Homoeopathy’.
 The system is also spelled as Homeopathy in some parts of the world.
 Currently, the legislature in India uses the spelling Homoeopathy in all its legislative and regulatory documents, which are mandatory provisions.
 BIS, though it considers the contemporary structure, does not attempt to create a terminology and spelling debate and, therefore, uses the spelling ‘Homoeopathy’ only in the title and elsewhere.
-The different spellings are, however, mentioned along with the main term.

 The terminologies in this document are arranged alphabetically to avoid hierarchical conflicts, and it is not a thesaurus/ indexing document to provide a tree format of terms.
 The terms that have substantial overlap between modern medical terminology and their usage in homoeopathy have not been included in this compilation.